 Figure 16.
 Graph from Figure 12 using filter: morale.

 In Figure 14 we can see via the change from yellow to red that the programmer’s working hours per day increased.
-Since the process node in 3 is red, it means the employee is doing extra hours, which increases his productivity.
-From 3 to 7, his working hours remained unaltered.
-Therefore, the change from 2 to 3 was mainly due the change on his daily working time.
-However, if we look at 4, we can see a drop in his productivity.
+Since the process node in node 3 is red, it means the employee is doing extra hours, which increases his productivity.
+From nodes 3 to 7, his working hours remained unaltered.
+Therefore, the change from nodes 2 to 3 was mainly due the change on his daily working time.
+However, if we look at node 4, we can see a drop in his productivity.

-The task performed at 4 was design-code, Figure 13, but even so there was a subtle decrease due to changes in his stamina and morale.
-In 5 the change is more visible, especially because he was in ad hoc mode, same as 3.
+The task performed at node 4 was design-code, as showed by Figure 13, but even so there was a subtle decrease due to changes in his stamina and morale.
+In node 5 the change is more visible, especially because he was in ad hoc mode, same as node 3.
 His working hours had not decreased, as noted in Figure 14.
-This drastic change occurred because the programmer was getting tired, meaning his stamina was dropping because of the extra hours he was doing.
+This drastic change probably occurred because the programmer was getting tired, meaning his stamina was dropping because of the extra hours he was doing.

-By changing the filter again to show stamina levels, we can see in Figure 15 that in 3 his stamina indeed dropped to yellow because of the extra hours and in 4 it reached red due to exhaustion.
-Another side effect of his exhaustion was the change on the programmer’s morale, which also reached the red zone in 5, as illustrated by Figure 16.
-Lastly, the small variation from 5 to 7 is due to a random range modifier during productivity computation, since the programmer is already working at minimal levels at the current configuration.
+By changing the filter again to show stamina levels, we can see in Figure 15 that in node 3 his stamina indeed dropped to yellow because of the extra hours and in node 4 it reached red due to exhaustion.
+Another side effect of his exhaustion was the change on the programmer’s morale, which also reached the red zone in node 5, as illustrated by Figure 16.
+Lastly, the small variation from nodes 5 to 7 is due to a random range modifier during productivity computation, since the programmer is already working at minimal levels at the current configuration.

 With both the morale and stamina at lowest levels, the extra hours were not compensating his productivity loss.
 As previously shown, if his morale levels do not increase, the programmer might resign.